apache/doris-website/docs/sql-manual/sql-functions/date-time-functions/utc_timestamp.md

 `DATETIME UTC_TIMESTAMP()`

-Returns the current UTC date and time in "YYYY-MM-DD HH: MM: SS" or
+Returns the current UTC date and time in "YYYY-MM-DD HH: MM: SS" or "YYYYMMDDHMMSS" Format

-A Value of "YYYYMMDDHMMSS" Format

 Depending on whether the function is used in a string or numeric context